Tax Credits Pages

 For a breakdown of tax credits, see more details below.
 Did you know that eFile.com automatically checks for tax credits as you enter information?
 Start free and see how simple filing your taxes online can be.

 Tax deductions are not direct payments to you as tax credits are.
-For example, if your total annual income was $50,000 and you qualify for $12,950 in tax deductions, your taxable income would be reduced to $37,050.
+For example, if your total annual income was $50,000 and you qualify for $15,000 in tax deductions, your taxable income would be reduced to $35,000.
 By reducing your taxable income, you would be taxed based on your filing status and personal tax bracket.
-In order to claim or qualify for most tax credits (except some retirement contributions) for the current tax year, the payments or expenses have to occur during the tax year or no later than December 31.
+In order to claim or qualify for most tax credits (except some retirement contributions) for the 2023 tax year, the payments or expenses have to occur during the tax year or no later than December 31.

 Attention: review extended or expired tax breaks, tax credits, and tax deductions.

-Tax Tip: When you prepare your tax return on eFile.com, the tax app will automatically generate the correct form(s) for you to report your tax credit or deduction based on the information you provide.
-The software ill suggest if you should itemize deductions or use the standardized deduction method on your tax return.
+Tax Tip: When you prepare your tax return on eFile.com, the tax app will automatically generate the correct form(s) for you to report your tax credits and deductions based on the information you provide.
+The software will suggest if you should itemize deductions or use the standardized deduction method on your tax return.
 We want you to keep more of your hard-earned money!

-Read on for details on popular tax credits; refer to the table above to see whether or not it is refundable.
+Read on for details on popular tax credits; see more details on which tax credits are refundable or nonrefundable.

 Child Tax Credit

-The Child Tax Credit is worth up to $2,000 for each qualifying child which can be claimed per qualifying dependent as long as you had earned income of at least $2,500.
-Up to $1,500 of the credit can be refundable for each qualifying child as the Additional Child Tax Credit.
+The Child Tax Credit (CTC) may be worth up to $2,000 for each qualifying child which can be claimed per qualifying dependent as long as you had earned income of at least $2,500.
+Up to $1,600 of the credit may be refundable for each qualifying child as the Additional Child Tax Credit for the 2023 tax year.
 This tax credit is meant to provide help to parents with qualifying children.
-See details on the Additional Child Tax Credit and the enhanced CTC for 2021 only which does not apply to any other tax year.
 The Child Tax Credit is different from the Child and Dependent Care Credit.

-Use the free eFile.com "CHILDucator" Child Tax Credit tool to find whether or not you qualify for the Child Tax Credit.
+Use our free "CHILDucator" Child Tax Credit tool to learn whether or not you qualify for the Child Tax Credit.
+If your dependent does not qualify for the CTC, you may still be able to claim the Credit for Other Dependents.

 Child and Dependent Care Tax Credit